I am a plus-sized women with a unique obsession for anything that's denim, lace, or drizzled in chocolate.

 What to Wear

-- Low waist jeans look awesome on a straight shape, it adds the illusion of having slight subtle curves without being too overpowering for your small frame.
+- Low waisted jeans look awesome on a straight shape.
+They add the illusion of having slight subtle curves without being too overpowering for your small frame.

 - Regular-fit skinny jeans look awesome as well, anything that hugs and fits gives the illusion of added curves.

-All jeans are not created equally, a good pair of jeans can last for years.
-Some great brands I recommend you try out for yourself are Lee's, Seven 7 For all Mankind, and Level Eight.
+All jeans are not created equally but everyone can look great in the right pair.
+A good pair of jeans can last for many years and be just as enjoyable to wear as sweatpants.
+Some great brands I recommend you try out for yourself are Lee's, Seven 7 For all Mankind, Level Eight and Levi's of course.

 © 2012 Mary